-Check and, if necessary, fill the parking brake assembly with Motorcraft MERCON® Multi-Purpose ATF (XT-2-QDX) or MERCON® equivalent to the bottom of the filler plug hole (2) (located on the driver side of the transmission).
+Check the fluid level only if there is visible signs of fluid leakage.
+If necessary, fill the parking brake assembly to the bottom of the filler plug hole (2) (located on the driver side of the transmission).
+Refer to Maintenance product specifications and capacities in this chapter for the proper fluid type.